geographiclib/geographiclib/js/doc/2-interface.md

 {@link module:GeographicLib/GeodesicLine.GeodesicLine GeodesicLine}
 constructor.
 It allows the position on the line to specified in terms of distance.
 (Without this, the position can only be specified in terms of the arc length.)
+This only makes sense in the *caps* parameter.

 Geodesic.LONG_UNROLL controls the treatment of longitude.
 If it is not set then the *lon1* and *lon2* fields are both reduced to the range [&minus;180&deg;, 180&deg;).
 If it is set, then *lon1* is as given in the function call and (*lon2* &minus; *lon1*) determines how many times and in what sense the geodesic has encircled the ellipsoid.
+This only makes sense in the *outmask* parameter.

+Note that *a12* is always included in the result.

 ### <a name="restrict"></a>Restrictions on the parameters